Him188/Notes-for-CAIE/Physics/A2-Microphysics.md

 - Mostly dark
 - Coloured lines

+### Use band theory to explain why the resistance of semiconductor increases as temperature increases \[4\]
+> w19 42 Q10 \[4\]

+- Electron in valence band gain energy.
+- Electrons jump to conduction band.
+- Holes are left in the valence band.
+- Increased number of charge carriers cause lower resistance.

 ### Describe the appearance of the spectrum of the absorption
 - Electrons in cold gas molecules interact with photons.
 - Photon energy causes electrons to move to higher energy level.